Modern Classic SLRs Series :

 leofoo ®.
 MIR Web Development Team.

-* Credit: Miss Rissa (Marketing) & Edward (Techical) of Shriro Malaysia, distributor of Nikon cameras in Malaysia, in providing so many useful inputs to make this site possible.
-Mr Hong, Ipoh for lending his FT2 for me to take some of the images used in this site.
+* Credit: A Great thanks to Mr Denis Pleic for his volunteering effort to reedit content and and patching some grammatical mistakes found in this section of the PIM site.
+Miss Rissa (Marketing) & Edward (Techical) of Shriro Malaysia, distributor of Nikon cameras in Malaysia, in providing so many useful inputs to make this site possible.
+Mr Hong, Ipoh for lending me his FT2 to take some of the images used in this site.
 This site is created for his eldest son, Yuen who has picked up his father's hobby and the FT-2.
 My friend, John Walls from Florida, US for his images of the FTn body and the Zoom Nikkor 43-86mm.